minorua/Qgis2threejs/README.md

 Export settings
 ---------------
 Settings for DEM and Vector layers had been splitted into two tab pages until version 0.6.
-Since version 0.7, layer items and objects for settings have been integrated into a tree widget.
+Since version 0.7, they have been integrated into a tree widget.
 You can change their properties with widgets displayed on the right side.
 There is a combo box to select a template at the top of the dialog.
 An edit box to select output HTML file path is above the buttons at the bottom.
 Exporting is done when you press the Run button.

 * Template combo box
 There are three available templates: